tom-mi/iBrew/README.md

-# iBrew Tea Noire Sweet
+# iBrew Kettle Rattle

 [iKettle 2.0](http://smarter.am/ikettle) and [Smarter Coffee](http://smarter.am/coffee) Interface

 ## Introduction
 iBrew is a (python) interface to iKettle 2.0 and Smarter Coffee devices.
 It includes a console, monitor, command line interface and bridge to [Domoticz](http://domoticz.com).
-You can also use it in your own code. iKettle 2.0 v19 tested only.
-Please share you Smarter Coffee codes or any other discoveries you made.
+You can also use it in your own code. iKettle 2.0 v19 tested only at the moment.
+Please share any other discoveries you made!

 This means your machine is free!
 You can connect it yourself and do whatever you want with it.
 You are in full control!
 You can also interface it with your favorite smarthome controller.
 A working bridge to domoticz is already included (which you can bridge with homekit or other fun stuff)!